 Our Advisory Council advises the Minister and the Director-General on matters that relate to the Archives.

-Our organisation has 4 branches: Access and Public Engagement, Collection Management, Corporate Services, and Data and Digital.
+Our organisation has 5 branches: Access and Public Engagement, Collection Management, Corporate Services, Data and Digital and Transformation Office.

 An independent review examining the purpose, role and functions of the National Archives and the level of resourcing it should receive.